Rarotonga, Cook Islands Guide

 HEALTH AND SAFETY

 The worst medical problems you’re likely to encounter here are lethargy and sunburn.
 But for minor problems, medical and dental services are available.
-The tapwater is safe to drink on Rarotonga, unless there’s been a heavy rain, in which case it may appear brown.
+The tap water is safe to drink on Rarotonga unless there’s been heavy rain, in which case it may appear brown.
 On the other islands, people drink specially-collected rainwater.
 There is no malaria in the Cook Islands, but mosquitoes are rife in inland areas.

 Be friendly, polite and respectful, and if you are with a partner, public displays of affection should be avoided.
 On the other islands, attitudes are more traditional still and you should take that into account if you are planning a visit.